planetlabs/planet-client-python/docs/cli/cli-intro.md

 ## JQ

-All of Planet's API's use [JSON](https://www.json.org/json-en.html) as their main interchange format.
+All of Planet’s API’s use [JSON](https://www.json.org/json-en.html) as their main interchange format.
 So one of the most useful command-line tools is [`jq`](https://stedolan.github.io/jq/), which is a 'lightweight and flexible command-line JSON processor.'
 This allows you to easily manipulate